Toca (album)

 Toca is the debut album by German trance group Fragma.
 It was released on 22 January 2001 through EMI Europe.

 Singles

-The album included the group's initial three singles released in the years prior and spawned a fourth some five months after its release.
+The album includes the group's initial three singles released in the years prior and spawned a fourth some five months after its release.

 The initial single, "Toca Me", was a success in the UK, where it charted at number 11, and saw mild success in Ireland and the Netherlands.

-The album's second single, "Toca's Miracle", was the group's biggest hit to date, being their only number 1 hit, having topped the UK charts.
+The album's second single, "Toca's Miracle", was the group's biggest hit to date, being their only number one hit, having topped the UK charts.
 It was also a top 10 hit in Australia, Denmark, Ireland and Norway.

-"Everytime You Need Me" and "You Are Alive", the third and fourth singles from the album were also successes in the UK, reaching positions 3 and 4 respectively on the UK Singles Chart.
+"Everytime You Need Me" and "You Are Alive", the third and fourth singles from the album, were also successes in the UK, reaching positions 3 and 4 respectively on the UK Singles Chart.